QuestPDF/QuestPDF/License/Readme.md

 ## QuestPDF Community MIT License

-We love and highly appreciate the .NET Community and therefore the vast majority of users are eligible to use the library completely for free under the `QuestPDF Community MIT License`, withouot any limitations, even for commercial usage.
+We love and highly appreciate the .NET Community and therefore the vast majority of users are eligible to use the library completely for free under the `QuestPDF Community MIT License`, without any limitations, even for commercial usage.
 [Read more](https://www.questpdf.com/license-community.html)

 ## QuestPDF Professional Or Enterprise Use License